-UNU-CRIS capacity-building activities are aimed at enhancing human resources and strengthening institution-building for regional integration in developing countries.
+UNU-CRIS capacity-building activities are aimed at enhancing human resources and strengthening institution-building for regional integration (especially in developing countries).
 This implies human capacity-building, mainly through teaching for higher university programmes that involve students from developing or transition countries, and institutional capacity-building through training of public officials.
 The aim is to raise awareness of the potential beneficial effects of regional integration with a view to incorporating regional integration in national development strategies of developing countries, but also to warn against the related challenges, such as those linked to policy implementation.
 All capacity-building oriented activities of UNU-CRIS are based upon the principles and guidelines of the UNU system as embodied in the UN Charter.

 Overview of Capacity Building Activities

 Doctoral School on Latin American, European and Comparative Regionalism

 The Universidad Andina Simón Bolívar (UASB) and UNU-CRIS co-organise a Doctoral Summer School entitled Latin American, European and Comparative Regionalism.
 The aim of this one-week, bi-lingual (English-Spanish) Doctoral School is to bring together PhD students and other promising young researchers to hear a series of lectures by leading academics in the field of Latin American, European and Comparative Regionalism, and afford the next generation of researchers the opportunity to discuss and develop their research projects in tutorial sessions.
 The Doctoral School seeks to establish a new network of researchers dealing with regionalism, based at universities and other research institutions all over Latin America and beyond, and is organised in collaboration with the Inter-American Development Bank, OBREAL and LATN.
 For further information, please contact Andrew Dunn or take a look at this year's edition here.